GrantBenham/gbMod/README.md

 Moderation Analysis using Hayes' PROCESS - R Shiny Application

 ## Overview
 gbMod is a comprehensive Shiny application designed to conduct moderation analysis using Hayes' PROCESS methodology.
 The application provides an intuitive interface for testing interaction effects between variables, with robust diagnostic capabilities and detailed visualization options.
-The app automatically handles both continuous and binary outcomes, using linear regression for continuous outcomes and logistic regression for binary outcomes.
+The app automatically handles both continuous and binary outcomes, using linear regression for continuous outcomes and logistic regression for binary outcomes, and adapts diagnostics, plots, and outlier/influential-case handling accordingly.

 ## Features